Rexilion-Studio/Rexlib/RexLib/README.md

 # RexLib
- A Lua library to make coding easier!
+ A Lua library to make coding easier and more time efficient!
  Rexlib is a free to use, royalty free library, it is very simple to use, Rexlib commands look like this:
  Rexlib."commandname(--insert value if needed)"